fohrloop/wakepy/README.md

 ### Parameters
 -  `keep_screen_awake` can be used to keep also the screen awake.
 The default is `False`.
 On Linux, this is set to `True` and cannot be changed.

+### Raises
+- `NotImplementedError`: If setting keepawake is not supported on your system.

 ## Details

 ### Windows